About Sefton

 A Place of Enterprise and Regeneration

-The borough plays a central role in the region’s economy.
-The Port of Liverpool, located on Sefton’s southern boundary, is one of the UK’s busiest ports and a major driver of trade, logistics, and associated industries.
-In the north, Southport is a nationally recognised visitor destination, drawing millions of people each year to its events, attractions, and coastline.
+Sefton plays a central role in the region’s economy.
+The Port of Liverpool, located on the borough’s southern boundary, is one of the UK’s busiest ports and a major driver of trade, logistics and associated industries.
+Surrounding industrial areas support a strong employment base and contribute to the borough’s growing economic resilience.

 Connections That Keep Sefton Moving

 Sefton offers excellent transport infrastructure, making it an accessible and practical place to live and work.
 The Merseyrail network links the borough’s towns directly to Liverpool city centre in under 20 minutes, while national rail connections provide access to Manchester and London.
-The motorway network, including the M57, M58, and M62, connects Sefton efficiently with the wider North West.
-Both Liverpool John Lennon and Manchester airports are within an hour, opening up extensive domestic and international travel options.

-A Borough of Culture and Coast
+A Borough of Culture, Coast and Countryside

 Communities at the Heart